mendix/docs/content/howto/general/minimize-number.md

 ### 5.1 Scenario

-If an object is used during a workflow that spans multiple pages but is not displayed on every one of those pages, the Mendix Client could incorrectly determine that the object is not necessary anymore.
-This situation can also happen if you allow users to navigate backwards through a workflow using the **Close** button or a browser's **Back** button.
+If an object is used during a flow that spans multiple pages but is not displayed on every one of those pages, the Mendix Client could incorrectly determine that the object is not necessary anymore.
+This situation can also happen if you allow users to navigate backwards through a flow using the **Close** button or a browser's **Back** button.
 In that case, the objects on the page that was previously displayed might have been removed already.

 ### 5.2 Tip